 - Hit Back Up Now to save your data.

 Of the entire process, this has to be the easiest part.
-Updating to the newest version of iPadOS is as simple as heading to Settings > General > Software Update and waiting for the system to check whether an update is available.
-If it isn’t, check back again later — it may be that iPadOS hasn’t quite released in your area yet.
+Updating iPadOS is as simple as heading to Settings > General > Software Update and waiting for the system to check whether an update is available.
+If it isn’t, check back again later — it may be that the update hasn’t released in your area yet.
 If an update is available, just tap Download and Install to start the update.